Skip to main content

 A perfect moment to introduce a mobility budget

 It can also be interesting to offer employees a mobility budget, a fixed amount per year that employees may use to pay for their commuting.
-This is cheaper than a lease car.
+This can be cheaper than the lease car.

 It is also attractive for employees because they no longer have to pay taxable addition, which means they keep more of their salary.
-Moreover, they can work on the train during their travel time and get home earlier.
 And the most important advantage: employees decide for themselves how to use their mobility budget.
-For example, if someone receives an €800 mobility budget and travels for €250 by public transport, the employee receives the remainder — after income tax — as extra salary.
+For example, if someone receives an €800 mobility budget and travels for €250 by public transport, the employee receives the remainder, after income tax, as extra salary.

 Read more about the mobility budget.